Time in Sweden

 In Sweden, the standard time is Central European Time (CET; UTC+01:00; centraleuropeisk tid).
 Daylight saving time is observed from the last Sunday in March (02:00 CET) to the last Sunday in October (03:00 CEST).
 Sweden adopted CET in 1900.

 Time notation

-Times are written with the 24-hour clock, with full stops as separators (although colons are sometimes used instead of full stops).
+Times are written with the 24-hour clock, with colon as separators.
+Historically full stops were more common so both can be seen.

 IANA time zone database

 In the IANA time zone database, Sweden is given Europe/Stockholm.